Compare medical plans

 If you want to see a specific doctor or health care provider, you should contact the medical plan (not your provider) to verify whether they are in the plan’s network before you join.

 All health carriers in Washington State are required to maintain provider networks that provide enrollees reasonable access to covered services.
 Check the plans’ provider directories to see how many providers are accepting new patients and what the average wait time is for an appointment.
 Beginning in 2020, for mental health and substance abuse treatment, carriers must also provide additional information on their websites to consumers on the ability to ensure timely access to care.
+View the behavioral health benefits comparison.
 For more information, see Engrossed Substitute House Bill 1099 (Brennen’s Law).